ngaggion/ngaggion.github.io/_pages/about.md

 ## **Latest News**

+- **19 May 2025**: "Multi-view Hybrid Graph Convolutional Network for Volume-to-mesh Reconstruction in Cardiovascular MRI" was published in [Medical Image Analysis](https://www.sciencedirect.com/science/article/pii/S136184152500177X)!

+- **1 May 2025**: "ChronoRoot 2.0: An Open AI-Powered Platform for 2D Temporal Plant Phenotyping" was published in [arXiv](https://arxiv.org/abs/2504.14736)!

 - **1 August 2024**: I started a position as a Adjunct Professor in the Computing Department, Facultad de Ciencias Exactas y Natural, Universidad de Buenos Aires.

 - **29 May 2024**: "Fitting Skeletal Models via Graph-Based Learning" was published in [IEEE ISBI 2024](https://ieeexplore.ieee.org/abstract/document/10635871/)!